hapijs/hapi/docs/Reference.md

             - `'http'`
             - `'https'`
         - `uri` - an absolute URI used instead of the incoming host, port, protocol, path, and query.
 Cannot be used with `host`, `port`, `protocol`, or `mapUri`.
-        - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to.
+        - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to, headers sent from the upstream service will also be forwarded to the client.
 Defaults to `false`.
         - `localStatePassThrough` - if `false`, any locally defined state is removed from incoming requests before being passed upstream.
 This is a security feature to prevent local state (e.g. authentication cookies) from leaking upstream to other servers along with the cookies intended for those servers.
 This value can be overridden on a per state basis via the [`server.state()`](#serverstatename-options) `passThrough` option.